 Specific to Lay Missionaries of the Most Holy Redeemer is a "closer collaboration in the apostolic life of the Redemptorist community."
 (Communicanda 4, #30) The very purpose of the Lay Missionaries of the Most Holy Redeemer is to participate in the Redemptorist mission "to follow the example of Jesus Christ, the Redeemer, by preaching the word of God to the poor..."
 (Constitution 1) "Their service to the church proceeds from their relationship to the Congregation."
+(1992 Report of the General Secretariat for Lay Collaboration)

-(1992 Report of the General Secretariat for Lay Collaboration)56 vocation of the Lay Missionary.
+The inclusion of a quotation from the 1992 Report of the General Secretariat for vocation of the Lay Missionary.
 It envisions the LMMHRs' relationship to the CSsR as the lens through which they view their service to the Church.
 This relationship has come to be understood as the element that distinguishes the LMMHR from the Redemptorist